Gonduls/ing-sw-2022-longo-mole-negro/deliveries/CommunicationProtocol/Communication protocol.md

 <img src="Login.png">

-Given that the Username univocally identifies the player, the login phase makes sure that the player cannot log in until a unique name is given.
+Given that the Username univocal identifies the player, the login phase makes sure that the player cannot log in until a unique name is given.
 We can see the ack/nack mechanic shown in this diagram: such aspect of the protocol is used in all scenarios, but for simplicity, we will omit it from this point forth.

 #### 2.1.2 Accessing a Room